juriroemer/cs3probes/README.md

 ````

 ### Histograms
-`histograms/histograms.py` can give you a rough graphical overview of response time distribution
+`histograms/histograms.py` can give you a rough graphical overview of response time distribution by generating histograms for all tests as PDF.

 `>$ python3 ./histograms.py /path/to/database.db [98]`